- Name: Onesmo B. Balemba, MVM, Ph.D.

 - Email: email@example.com

 Summary: Project 1.
-Obesity and type two diabetes mellitus (T2D) are metabolic conditions with high, global socio-economic impact due to significant morbidity and mortality, and are major health care challenge of the 21st century.
-Research has generated indisputable evidence showing that the interaction between nutrients-gut microbiota-gut wall play a fundamental role in maintaining the health status and the pathobiology of obesity and type 2 diabetes mellitus.
-Furthermore, obesity and T2D patients exhibit bowel disorders characterized by symptoms of excessive thirst, increased hunger, vomiting, heartburn, stomach pain, diarrhea, and constipation.
-Studies in animal models and in humans with T2D suggest that damage to gastrointestinal nerve tissue (neuropathy of the enteric nervous system) and subsequent altered bowel habits have a key role in the development of T2D.
+Obesity and type 2 diabetes mellitus (T2D) among the topmost global health problems due to high socio-economic impact, significant morbidity and mortality.
+Research has generated indisputable evidence showing that the interaction between nutrients-gut microbiota-elements of the gut wall play a fundamental role in maintaining the health status and the pathobiology of obesity and type 2 diabetes mellitus.
+Furthermore, obesity and T2D patients exhibit symptoms linked to bowel disorders including excessive thirst, increased hunger, vomiting, heartburn, stomach pain, diarrhea, and constipation.
+Studies in animal models and in humans suggest that damage to gastrointestinal nerve tissue (neuropathy of the enteric nervous system) and subsequent altered bowel habits have a key role in the development of T2D.
 Unfortunately, we do not fully understand what triggers enteric nervous system neuropathy and altered gut motility.
-Our lab is investigating the idea that filtrates of stool obtain from mice with high fat diet-induced intestinal neuropathy.
+Our lab is investigating the idea that filtrates of stool obtain from mice with high fat diet-induced diabetes conditions and humans with T2D have toxins that trigger neuropathy of the enteric nervous system and altered bowel habits.
 Project 2.
-Diarrheal diseases are the second leading cause of malnutrition and death of children in developing countries.
-Diarrhea causes significant morbidity and mortality in people with weak immunity, the elderly and in mass population movements associated with natural disasters.
-Current therapies do not necessarily shorten the duration of diarrhea, or lessen abdominal pain.
+Diarrhea causes significant morbidity and mortality in children, people with weak immunity, the elderly and in mass population movements associated with natural disasters and war displacement.
+Current therapies do not necessarily shorten the duration of diarrhea or lessen abdominal pain.
 We investigate it potential as an effective complementary diarrhea treatment.
 We are also exploring the potential of using Garcinia buchananii bark extract and other plants extracts to mitigate neuropathy.

 Minimum Classes: Introductory Biology